 Project cash flows in compliance with the applicable requirements in Section 7, Section 8 and Section 9 using the stochastically generated scenarios described in Section 7.G.2., and further described in Appendix 1.
 In determining the SR, the company shall determine the number and composition of subgroups for aggregation purposes in a manner that is consistent with how the company manages risks across products with significantly different risk profiles, and that reflects the likelihood of any change in risk offsets that could arise from distributional shifts between product types due to, for example, differing policyholder behavior.
 If a company is managing the risks of two or more products with significantly different risk profiles as part of an integrated risk management process, then the products may be combined into the same subgroup for aggregation purposes.
 If policies from more than one VM-20 Reserving Category are included in such a subgroup, the reserve for each VM-20 Reserving Category shall also be determined, as described in Section 5.G.

 Guidance Note: Aggregation refers to the number and composition of subgroups of policies that are used to combine cash flows.
 Aggregating policies into a common subgroup allows the cash flows arising from the policies for a given stochastic scenario to be netted against each other (i.e., allows risk offsets between policies to be recognized).
-Note Section 5.G regarding the calculation of the SRon a stand-alone basis for each VM-20 Reserving Category.
+Note Section 5.G regarding the calculation of the SR on a stand-alone basis for each VM-20 Reserving Category.

-Calculate the scenario reserve for each stochastically generated scenario as follows:
+Calculate the scenario reserve for each stochastically generated scenario using the method described in either Section 5.B.1 or Section 5.B.2:

+Present Value Method

 For each model segment at the model start date and end of each projection year, calculate the discounted value of the negative of the projected statement value of general account and separate account assets using the path of discount rates for the model segment determined in compliance with Section 7.H.4 from the projection start date to the end of the respective projection year.
 The balance of policy loans on the valuation date (if explicitly modeled under Section 7.F.3.b) and the balance of separate account assets on the valuation date are modeled each period in compliance with the applicable changes in these asset balances as defined in Section 7.

 Guidance Note: The projected statement value of general account and separate account assets for a model segment may be negative or positive.